dpeter99/dpeter99.github.io/content/posts/forge_118.md

 ::: warning
 **For players**
+There are builds of forge available, these currently have bugs but need testing.
+If you have the time please try them out and report any bugs you find in discord.

 Mods that work with 1.18.1 do not automatically mean they work with 1.18.2 This means that modders need to update their mods individually, and the update may take time, even after forge is done.